ultimate271/notes/book/Dragon/The Dragon and the King.md

 upon it, and they each in their time began to lower themselves to their knees, and bow their heads down lest their faces be burned.

+## The dragon flies out of the winds and flames
 And at this, the stone began to rumble, and out of its center came that which they had come waiting for.
 The flames shot forth out of the stone, upward through the clearing in the trees, and with it a mighty roar, deeper and more majestic than any roar that had been heard to that point, and out of this roar came first the nostrils of the mighty dragon as he flew out of the stone and upwards into the sky.
 No one could see from where the dragon had appeared from, whether an opening had been made in the stone or not could not be seen as all there continued to bow their heads out of fear and reverence for that which they knew was greater than them.
 This dragon continued fly out of the stone, with mighty winds and flames that would have taken away any one person of that group had they not been joined together and braced by the stone which they were gathered around.
 The dragon came up and up further into the sky, through the flames and the winds, spiraling up and up as it's body like a serpent came entirely out of the stone.

+## The people evalute the dragon as the scene dies down
 When the dragon had finish its genesis, the flames had been extinguished, and the winds died down, and the people there could again gather themselves and evaluate themselves.
 They had been so lost in their ritual that many of them